Operation Frederick Hill: 1969

 On 31 March at 15:00, troops from the Brigade's armored cavalry squadron engaged PAVN/VC soldiers 9 mi north northwest of Tam Kỳ.
 The PAVN/VC withdrew leaving 10 dead and 1 weapon.

-On 7 May an element of the Brigade found 2 weapons caches totaling 4.5 tons 16 mi southwest of Tam Kỳ.
-At 01:24 on 12 May a PAVN/VC force attacked a Brigade night defensive position 8 mi south of Hoi An, the attack was repulsed and 36 PAVN/VC killed and 11 individual and 7 crew-served weapons were captured, US losses were 4 killed.
-On 12 May while sweeping a landing zone 13 mi southwest of Tam Kỳ US forces discovered 20 PAVN/VC bodies and 11 individual and 2 crew-served weapons.
-On 13 May at 19:00 a Brigade night defensive position 12 mi southwest of Tam Kỳ was attacked by PAVN/VC, the attack was repulsed and 22 PAVN/VC were killed.
-On 14 May at 06:45 a PAVN/VC force attacked a Brigade element 9 mi southwest of Tam Kỳ, the contact continued until 13:00, US losses were 1 killed.
-On 15 May at 02:00 PAVN/VC attacked a Brigade night defensive position 4 mi southeast of Tam Kỳ, the assault continued until 07:00 following which five PAVN/VC bodies were found.
+On 7 May an element of the brigade found two weapons caches totaling 4.5 tons 16 mi southwest of Tam Kỳ.
+At 01:24 on 12 May a PAVN/VC force attacked a brigade night defensive position 8 mi south of Hoi An, the attack was repulsed and 36 PAVN/VC killed and 11 individual and 7 crew-served weapons were captured, US losses were 4 killed.
+On 12 May while sweeping a landing zone 13 mi southwest of Tam Kỳ, US forces discovered 20 PAVN/VC bodies and 11 individual and 2 crew-served weapons.
+On 13 May at 19:00 a brigade night defensive position 12 mi southwest of Tam Kỳ was attacked by PAVN/VC, the attack was repulsed and 22 PAVN/VC were killed.
+On 14 May at 06:45 a PAVN/VC force attacked a brigade element 9 mi southwest of Tam Kỳ, the contact continued until 13:00, US losses were 1 killed.
+On 15 May at 02:00 PAVN/VC attacked a brigade night defensive position 4 mi southeast of Tam Kỳ, the assault continued until 07:00 following which five PAVN/VC bodies were found.
 At 09:50 a further 10 PAVN/VC were engaged and killed around the perimeter and at 10:15 a further 17 bodies were found together with 3 individual and 1 crew-served weapon, US losses were five killed.
-On 16 May a Brigade unit discovered the bodies of 25 PAVN/VC 11 mi southwest of Tam Kỳ they had apparently been killed by artillery and airstrikes.
+On 16 May a brigade unit discovered the bodies of 25 PAVN/VC 11 mi southwest of Tam Kỳ they had apparently been killed by artillery and airstrikes.
 At 16:50, armored cavalry discovered the bodies of a further 16 PAVN 4 mi southwest of Tam Kỳ, also killed by artillery and airstrikes.
 The dead were identified as being from the PAVN 2nd Division.

-On 10 June at 16:15 Brigade units engaged a PAVN/VC force 13 mi west of Tam Kỳ, 1 PAVN/VC was killed in the brief engagement and then the bodies of 10 other PAVN/VC killed by an air strike the previous day were found.
-On 11 June at 02:20 the PAVN/VC attacked a Brigade fire support base using a flamethrower, hand grenades, Rocket-propelled grenades (RPG), satchel charges, and small arms and automatic weapons fire.
+On 10 June at 16:15 brigade units engaged a PAVN/VC force 13 mi west of Tam Kỳ, 1 PAVN/VC was killed in the brief engagement and then the bodies of 10 other PAVN/VC killed by an air strike the previous day were found.
+On 11 June at 02:20 the PAVN/VC attacked a brigade fire support base using a flamethrower, hand grenades, Rocket-propelled grenades (RPG), satchel charges, and small-arms fi and automatic weapons fire.
 About 30 PAVN/VC penetrated the perimeter, and close-in fighting ensued while they were either killed or driven out of the perimeter.
 During the action, a USAF AC-47 Spooky gunship and helicopter gunships supported the base.
 PAVN/VC losses were 27 killed, 1 flamethrower and 12 individual weapons were captured, US losses were 14 killed.